Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: System Model

-\textbf{\textit{UAV Model.}} Similar to~\cite{li2023robust}, we consider that the UAV flies at a fixed altitude $H$ to mitigate additional energy consumption associated with frequent altitude changes.
-Therefore, the UAV $u$ can be characterized by $\mathbf{St}_{u}(t)=(\mathbf{q}_{u}^t,H,F_{u}^{\text{max}})$, where $\mathbf{q}_u^t = [x_u^t,y_u^t]$ and $H$ represent the horizontal coordinates and flight height, respectively.
-Moreover, $F_{u}^{\text{max}}$ denotes the total computing resources.
+\textbf{\textit{UAV Digital Twin Model.}} Similar to~\cite{li2023robust}, we consider that the UAV flies at a constant altitude $H$ to mitigate additional energy consumption associated with frequent altitude changes.
+Therefore, the digital twin model of the UAV $u$ can be characterized by $\mathbf{St}_{u}(t)=(\mathbf{q}_{u}^t,H,E_u(t),B_u,F_{u}^{\text{max}})$, wherein $\mathbf{q}_u^t = [x_u^t,y_u^t]$ and $H$ represent the horizontal coordinates and flight height, respectively. $E_u(t)$ signifies the energy consumption of the UAV.
+Moreover, $B_u$ and $F_{u}^{\text{max}}$ denote the available bandwidth resources and computing resources of the UAV, respectively.

-\textbf{\textit{Satellite Model.}} Due to the movement of satellites, the connectivity between the UAV and satellites varies over time, leading to a time-varying subset of accessible satellites $\mathcal{S}(t)$.
+\textbf{\textit{Satellite Digital Twin Model.}} The satellite digital twin model is developed to simulate the dynamic mobility characteristics of the satellite constellation.
+Specifically, due to the movement of satellites, the connectivity between the UAV and satellites varies over time, leading to a time-varying subset of accessible satellites $\mathcal{S}(t)$.
 Furthermore, due to the periodic nature of satellite movements, the concept of snapshots can be utilized to model the changes of the accessible subset~\cite{Zhang2024}.
 Specifically, every $\Delta$ consecutive time slots form a snapshot epoch, where the accessible subset remains constant within each snapshot epoch but varies across different snapshot epochs~\cite{song2022evolutionary}.